TheDarpos/Fusion-Dock/README.md

 a fork of [Team-Diffusion's diffusion dock](https://github.com/Team-Diffusion/Diffusion-Dock) this fork is made for me to work on it without disrupting the main project
 # What is diffusion dock?
-Diffusion dock is the dock for the Linux distrobution, Diffusion linux.
+Diffusion dock is the dock for the Linux distro, Diffusion Linux.
 # Preview
 ![](readme_images/example.png)
 # Features